FairuzFairuz/BFF_BigFourFootball/src/Readme.md

 .env keys:

 1. API key: <your API key from "api-football.com">
-2. Airtable token/key: <your airtable token>
+2. Airtable token/key: <your "airtable token">

 Technologies Used:
 React